 This SaaS provider thrives because it understands its education customers’ need to offload IT complexity and overhead.
 The decision to work with Fortinet stemmed from that same need, in this case to simplify and rationalize the costs of its security infrastructure.
 By consolidating its security solutions with Fortinet, the SaaS provider has achieved a 75% reduction in the TCO of its cloud, on-premises, and hybrid security.
 It expects to add to these gains by deploying the Fortinet Fabric Management Center (FortiAnalyzer analytics and automation and FortiManager centralized management) in the near future.

-Learn how Fortinet’s dynamic cloud security solutions provide increased visibility and control across cloud infrastructures, enabling secure applications and connectivity from data center to cloud.
+Learn how Fortinet’s adaptive cloud security solutions provide increased visibility and control across cloud infrastructures, enabling secure applications and connectivity from data center to cloud.